practicaldsc/study/problems/old-from-40a/fa22-final/fa22-final-q04.md

 # BEGIN SUBPROB

-\[3 Points\] Now, let's show few steps of K-Means by filling out these following tables.
+Now, let's show few steps of K-Means by filling out these following tables.
 Assume we start with $\mu_1 = (2, 1)$ and
 $\mu_2 = (3, 4)$ as the initial centers.